Draught proofing windows? 9 simple and cheap ways to stop draughts

-Although you really need to take a whole house approach to draught proofing your home, your windows are most certainly a very good place to start.
+And although you really need to take a whole house approach to draught proofing your home to see the maximum benefits, your windows are a very good place to start – and a job you can easily tackle yourself.

-Here, we give you the 10 best ways to keep cold winds out and the heat you are paying for, in.
+Here, we give you the 9 best ways to keep cold winds out, and the heat you're paying for safely inside your home.

-Here, we focus on the best, inexpensive ways of maximising the performance of your windows.
-By employing even just one of these draught proofing techniques you should notice a marked difference in how warm your home feels.
-Combining a couple of the methods will make even more of a difference.
+But, if it's more a case of ensuring your windows are as draught free as possible, there are a number of inexpensive ways of maximising the performance of your windows.
+By employing even just one of these draught proofing techniques you should notice a marked difference in how warm your home feels, helping to make sure it doesn't fall below the recommended minimum house temperature and making the overall ambient temperature more comfortable.

 One of the best-known and most commonly used methods for draught proofing windows is to attach weather seals or weather stripping between the windows and their frames and this is most certainly a technique worth considering when looking at how to insulate your house.

-This is a speedy and effective technique, but the best part is how inexpensive it is too — self-adhesive rolls of draught seal can be picked up for as little as around £3 per roll.
-Check out products such as this Door and Window Draught Excluder Strip from Amazon, which is sold in rolls ready to be cut to length to suit your windows.
-You can also choose it in white, if that's your window frame colour.
+This is a speedy and effective technique, but the best part is how inexpensive it is too – self-adhesive rolls of draught seal can be picked up for as little as around £3 per roll.
+Many are sold rolls ready to be cut to length to suit your windows and come in different colours to suit your window style.

 When choosing and applying weather strips like this, it is important to make sure the strip is the correct size for your window — too big and it will get squashed and prevent your windows from shutting, too small and there will still be gaps for draughts to find their way through.